 Most notably, Fundrise and Realty Mogul launched private non-listed REITs.
 Fundrise has transitioned exclusively to the non-listed REIT model whereas Realty Mogul has launched a REIT, but not indicated what they plan to do with their crowdfunding business.
 The move is further evidence that project-by-project crowdfunding is very difficult to scale toward profitability.
 Both of these companies are tapping into their greatest resource (direct access to 50,000+ registered investors) to raise money more efficiently outside of the traditional broker/dealer environment.

-From an investor perspective, this does nothing more than provide access to investments at lower fees (which, don’t get me wrong, is game-changing).
+From an investor perspective, this does nothing more than providing access to investments at lower fees (which, don’t get me wrong, is game-changing).
 However, these online platforms are now real estate companies competing directly with non-listed REITs run by institutional firms such as Blackstone.

 These companies were designed as technology companies with a focus on the real estate business and now they’re real estate companies with good technology and branding, a challenging transition.

-The other subset of real estate crowdfunding platforms operating as more traditional real estate companies include RealtyShares, PeerStreet, Patch of Land, Lending Home, and Fund that Flip.
+The other subset of real estate crowdfunding platforms operating as more traditional real estate companies includes RealtyShares, PeerStreet, Patch of Land, Lending Home, and Fund that Flip.
 These companies are real estate lenders disrupting the hard money lending space while providing access to accredited investors.
-These platforms provide short-term debt investment opportunities previously unavailable to HNW investors, however I’ve spoken with several investors about deals that have gone bad.
+These platforms provide short-term debt investment opportunities previously unavailable to HNW investors, however, I’ve spoken with several investors about deals that have gone bad.
 While these companies were built as technology companies they must also have the infrastructure and expertise to act as a traditional real estate lender while bringing innovation to a previously fragmented sector.

 Real Estate Crowdfunding Marketplaces

 As some real estate crowdfunding companies accept their new identity as real estate companies, a few remain focused on being middlemen, connecting accredited investors with quality real estate deals.
 RealCrowd, CrowdStreet, and Acquire Real Estate have maintained their focus on being marketplaces.
-These platforms serve a useful purpose, however it’s evident that it’s hard to make the business model work.
+These platforms serve a useful purpose, however, it’s evident that it’s hard to make the business model work.
 While some companies shift from this model, CrowdStreet has created a white-label software product, enabling real estate syndicators to build their own internal crowdfunding platform.
 These ancillary products provide a diversified revenue stream.

 Companies such as Origin Investments, RealOp Investments, and Trion Properties are building their brand, organically attracting investors, and enabling them to invest directly into live offerings through their websites.
 I mentioned this shift back in part IV of the series, but the trend presents direct competition to the real estate marketplaces.